syncfusion-content/wpf-docs/wpf/ToolBarAdv/Dealing-with-ToolBarAdv-control.md

 # Dealing with ToolBarAdv control

-## Specifying the Position of ToolBarAdvs in a ToolBarTrayAdv
+## Specifying the Position of ToolBarAdv's in a ToolBarTrayAdv

 The position of the ToolBarAdv in the ToolBarTrayAdv can be specified using the `Band` and the `BandIndex` properties.
 Band indicates the band in ToolBarTrayAdv, where ToolBarAdv has to be placed.
 BandIndex indicates the order in which the ToolBarAdv has to be placed within the band.